 Many young patients experience dental crowding which requires tooth extraction.
 The cause of this crowding may be attributed to baby teeth not falling out in time for adult teeth to grow in, preparation of the mouth for orthodontia, and the presence of extra teeth.
 All of these will prevent the healthy, normal teeth from growing properly.

-If you are referred to Dr. Marashi to have a tooth or multiple teeth extracted, he will first perform an oral examination of the mouth and jaws to determine the best method for tooth removal.
+If you are referred to Dr. Marashi or Dr. Haghighi to have a tooth or multiple teeth extracted, he will first perform an oral examination of the mouth and jaws to determine the best method for tooth removal.
 Additional X-rays or 3D scanning may be required and can be completed at either of our office locations.
 Your oral health, age, and the tooth’s relationships to other areas of the mouth, such as other teeth, the nerves, or sinus, will all be taken into consideration when formulating the plan for removal.